lifegraph/musicparty/README.md

 }
 ```

 If you run that code and tap your RFID tag, you should get an error because your personal device (RFID tag) isn’t synced to a Facebook account.
-In your web browser, go to the Lifegraph Connect website.
+In your web browser, go to the [Lifegraph Connect](http://connect.lifegraphlabs.com/) website.
 Click the ‘connect’ button and sign in with your Facebook account.
 After you've signed in to your Facebook account, tap your RFID device and click the button that pops up to sync your personal device.

 Great, now we’re ready to start streaming music.
 The entrance tutorial server, which we passed the tag information to, will keep track of which songs would be most suitable for the users currently listening to it.
 After we tag in, it will generate JSON with the music information and if we open our Internet browser to http://entrance-tutorial.herokuapp.com/deviceID/party, it will start playing the music.

-We can now use a really cool API called Tomahawk, which will automatically check many different sources such as SoundCloud, YouTube, Spotify, etc. for a song.
+We can now use a really cool API called [Tomahawk](http://blog.tomahawk-player.org/post/41518909327/toma-hk-api-making-music-hacks-easier-since-2013), which will automatically check many different sources such as SoundCloud, YouTube, Spotify, etc. for a song.
 When you hit the “party” URL mentioned above, the Tomahawk API will search for each song in the JSON array we provide it and play it when found.
+The remote entrance back end will take care of all of this for us!
 Now we just need the code that will automatically open the browser.
 Paste the following code into your ‘app.js’ file, restart your server, tap your device, and enjoy your music. ☺

 ```
 // Include the http module